dalisoft/dev-env/backend/graphql/README.md

 - `GRAPHIQL?: string = undefined` - Define whether enable GraphiQL or not.
 If you don't enable GraphiQL, please don't define this env variable
 - `ORIGIN?: string = undefined` - CORS-like origin checked, will declide request to `/graphql` if origin does not match

-## License

-This project is licensed under MIT, but

-- `uWebSockets.js` and `nanoexpress` [license](https://github.com/uNetworking/uWebSockets.js/blob/master/LICENSE) may/is differs from MIT license